zcaceres/easy-mcp/README.md

 bun add easy-mcp
 ```

-## Limitations
+## Beta Limitations

-- No support for logging, yet
+- No support for MCP logging, yet
-- No support for sampling, yet
+- No support for MCP sampling, yet
 - No support for SSE, yet

 ## Usage with (Experimental) Decorators API